karma-coin/karmachain-js/README.md

 ## Test

-Firstly need to run local Karmachain node in verifier node.
+Firstly need to run local Karmachain node in verifier node and with enabled offchain worker.
 More information about node configuration can be found in tests documentation.
 Tests automatically add verifier key using next command:s

 ```bash
 curl --location 'http://localhost:9933/' \